great01-cyber/hows-whys.education/README.md

  This has been considered crucial to help medical students developing illness scripts and learning from clinical problems.
 Since self-explanation is known to support knowledge development and revision of mental representations, it is reasonable to think that, when transposed to clinical problem solving, this technique could help students develop their clinical reasoning.

 Chamberland et al. (2011) conducted the first known study examining how self‑explanation (SE) affects medical students’ clinical reasoning.
 Third‑year students diagnosed clinical cases in both familiar and less familiar topics, either with or without generating self‑explanations (i.e., explaining why their diagnostic hypotheses made sense).
 SE was brief, minimally guided, and given without feedback.

 One week later, students diagnosed new, more difficult cases in the same topic areas.
 Those who had used SE showed significantly higher diagnostic performance (71% vs. 55%), but only for cases in less familiar topics.
 No benefit appeared for familiar conditions.
+"This suggests that self-explanation is a bridge to better understanding when you are trying to learn unfamiliar material.(Taling Learning Seriouslt, 2021)"

 The authors concluded that SE helps students revise and reorganise their knowledge, leading to more coherent mental representations—an effect strongest when students’ existing illness scripts are weak and therefore more open to restructuring.
 The improvement on delayed, transfer tasks indicates meaningful learning, not short‑term recall.
 Why it aligns: